-We know that your experience and perception of a mental health crisis is as unique and individual as you.
-What for you may feel manageable may for another feel completely devastating or overpowering.
+What we know is that the experience of one person and their perception of a mental health crisis are as unique and individual as the person and what for one person may feel manageable, may for another person feel completely devastating or overpowering.

-A mental health crisis may take a number of forms including, but not limited to, anxiety or panic attacks, psychotic experiences such as hallucinations, feelings of paranoia, relapse of a serious mental illness or thoughts of suicide or acts of self-harm.
+A mental health crisis may take a number of forms including, but not limited to, anxiety or panic attacks, psychotic experiences such as hallucinations, feelings of paranoia, and relapse of other serious mental illness or thoughts of suicide or acts of self harm.

 24/7 Mental Health Helpline